Thirumamagal-rpx/Pramati/Training/salesforce.md

 Binding corporate rules -
 European data protection authorities to facilitate transfers of personal data from the European Economic Area (EEA) to countries outside the EEA.
-The EU-US Privacy Shield and Swiss-US Privacy Shield- These are frameworks designed by the US Department of Commerce, along with the European Commission and Swiss government, to provide companies with a mechanism for complying with European data protection requirements when theyíre transferring personal data from Europe to the United States.
+The EU-US Privacy Shield and Swiss-US Privacy Shield- These are frameworks designed by the US Department of Commerce, along with the European Commission and Swiss government, to provide companies with a mechanism for complying with European data protection requirements when they‚Äôre transferring personal data from Europe to the United States.
-Standard contractual clauses(ìmodel clausesî)-
+Standard contractual clauses(‚Äúmodel clauses‚Äù)-
 Legal contracts between parties who are transferring personal data from Europe to countries outside the EEA.

 Compliance - act of obeying an order